Newnan Negligent Security Attorney

 - We have more than 100 combined years of experience living and working in the community we serve.

 - We give dedicated personal attention to each of our clients, ensuring that their legal needs are met.

 - We operate on a contingency-fee basis, so you don’t pay us any legal fees until we secure compensation for you.

-If you have been injured because of negligent security on a property, you need an experienced premises liability attorney on your side.
+If you have been injured because of negligent security on a property, you need an experienced Newnan personal injury attorney on your side.
 Property owners and businesses are required to protect their tenants, customers, and invitees from unreasonable dangers.